sv-pro/agent-world-compiler-poc/README.md

 | Shell | Prompt-injection command execution | LLM-constructed shell command runs as the agent's user |
 | Trust boundary | Confused deputy | Agent uses a trusted credential to act on an untrusted instruction |

-Out of scope for this PoC: multi-agent trust, cryptographic attestation, and runtime sandboxing at the OS level.
+Out of scope for this PoC:
+- multi-agent trust
+- cryptographic attestation
+- OS-level sandboxing

 ---